OpenBankingUK/conformance-suite/docs/discovery.md

 specification and optional payload schema properties provided for online channel equivalence.

-The discovery model consists of a single root property `discoveryModel` containing an array of discovery items.
+The discovery model consists of an `discoveryModel` root object with these
+properties:

+* `version` - version number of the discovery model format, e.g. "v0.0.1".
+* `discoveryItems` - an array of discovery items, see below for details.

+#### Discovery version

+The version number is used to track changes to made to the discovery model.

+The version number is formatted as MAJOR.MINOR.PATCH, following the [Semantic Versioning](https://semver.org/) approach to convey meaning about what has been modified from one version to the next.
+For details see: https://semver.org/

 #### Discovery item

 Each discovery item contains information related to a particular specification version.

 Properties in each discovery item are:

 * `apiSpecification` - details of API specification
 * `openidConfigurationUri` - URI of openid configuration well-known endpoint
 * `resourceBaseUri` - Base of resource URI, i.e. the part before "/open-banking/v3.0".